Mariogarluu/Mariogarluu/README.md

 * I.E.S.
 Gerald Brenan: Technician in Microcomputer Systems and Networks | 2022 - 2024

 **Projects**
-* **Project 1: Website of videogames**
+* **Project 1: Music Bot for Discord**
-        * Developed a responsive videogame website for project to finish DAW.
+        * Developed a command bot with buttons for text channels to listen music connected to youtube <a href = "https://github.com/Mariogarluu/Bot-musica">.

 **Let's Connect!**